-- Hotel Capital: The art nouveau architecture adds a touch of class to this reasonably priced hotel.
+- Hotel Capital: The art nouveau architecture adds a touch of class to this reasonably priced place to stay.
 While this hotel is a little to the east of the centre, it’s still just a four-minute walk to Ban Jelacic Square.

-✔ Best area to stay to explore the rest of the city
+✔ Best neighbourhood to stay in Zagreb to explore the rest of the city

 Zagreb is the biggest city in Croatia, yet it’s very easy to get around on foot, especially when you stay in the heart of the city.